 As Devon wedding photographers, it’s only natural that we come away from the majority of our weddings with muddy knees or wet and salty trousers.
-So when you come away from a day covered, pretty much all over, in grass stains, you know it’s been a blast.
+So when you come away from a day at Castle Hill covered, pretty much all over, in grass stains, you know it’s been a blast.
 The theme of Jess and James’s day?
 As much fun as possible!

 The glorious day started off in their respective childhood homes, surrounded by their nearest and dearest, which lent an air of ‘baby flying the nest’ emotion to the preparations.
 So it was very fitting, and felt rather special, that James was driven to the church in his Granddad’s vintage car, that he had had specially delivered across the Atlantic and restored, for just such an occasion.

 As both wedding parties left for the ceremony, nerves heightened, and almost got the better of James.
 Thank goodness, then, that his Best Man was on-hand to help him rub his ears.
 Yep, apparently that’s a thing.
 As the stunning Jess made her entrance, the tears started flowing through the congregation, and didn’t stop until everybody burst out into the sunshine to congratulate the new Mr and Mrs.